Operation Sealion: The

 out on converting or building vessels to allow for amphibious operations.

-issued on 1 August 1940 (followed by one from OKW) and ordered the intensification of the air campaign against
+August 1940 (followed by one from OKW) and ordered the intensification of the air campaign against the RAF,

-kept as Hitler was concerned over the strength of the British Army if the invasion was postponed until the
+being kept as Hitler was concerned over the strength of the British Army if the invasion was postponed until

-following spring.
-Despite misgivings, theKriegsmarine continued to scour the waterways of
+the following spring.
+Despite misgivings, theKriegsmarine continued to scour the waterways

-occupied Europe for suitable craft, both powered and unpowered and proceeded to convert many of them by adding
+of occupied Europe for suitable craft, both powered and unpowered and proceeded to convert many of them by

-drop-down ramps, while theHeer conducted energetic landing exercises, with
+adding drop-down ramps, while theHeer conducted energetic landing exercises,

 finalisation of the German forces to be used, the assault routes to be taken, as well as the plans for